come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 You should also consider *actively* participating in those communities, to gain some karma that will surely come in handy later when you need new features and bug fixes.

-Moreover, don't forget to pay attention your dependencies' finances.
+Moreover, don't forget to pay attention to your dependencies' finances.
 When making your project's budget, take into account a share for your dependencies, as they may need it in order to remain actively maintained.
 There's a very nice project called [OpenCollective](https://opencollective.com/discover),